-- 1. Network and access equipment costs. - 2.
+- 1. Network and access equipment costs; - 2.
 Outside plant costs; - 3.
-Tower and pole costs: Includes the construction of new towers (where required infrastructure does not exist) and costs involved with structural changes to existing towers; - 4.
-Reasonable make-ready and one-time pole licensing costs, excluding recurring pole attachment payments; - 5.
-Equipment shelter, land, site preparation, and site restoration costs; - 6.
-Customer premises equipment: Funding only covers up to the network demarcation point (e.g., NID, ONT, or wireless subscriber module); - 7.
-Professional services: Includes engineering and project management costs involved in designing and constructing the proposed project; - 8.
-Testing; - Other upfront costs: Includes any other upfront costs not covered in other categories, such as site preparation, permits, required licenses, sales tax applicable to new equipment purchases, shipping and warehousing expenses, and miscellaneous minor material; and

-10. Long-term leases, defined as leases for a duration longer than 1 year, of facilities required to provide broadband service on the proposed project.
+Reasonable make-ready and one-time pole licensing costs, excluding recurring pole attachment payments; - 4.
+Equipment shelter, land, site preparation, and site restoration costs; - 5.
+Customer premises equipment: Funding only covers up to the network demarcation point (e.g., NID or ONT); - 6.
+Professional services: Includes engineering and project management costs involved in designing and constructing the proposed project; - 7.
+Testing; - 8.
+Tower costs, Including the construction of new towers (where required infrastructure does not exist) and costs involved with structural changes to existing towers, - Other upfront costs: Includes any other upfront costs not covered in other categories, such as site preparation, permits, required licenses, sales tax applicable to new equipment purchases, shipping and warehousing expenses, and miscellaneous minor material; and - 10.
+Long-term leases, defined as leases for a duration longer than 1 year, of facilities required to provide broadband service on the proposed project.

 Internal labor costs incurred as part of eligible project activities are only reimbursable up to the proportion of employees' time spent exclusively on project activities during the period for which reimbursement is sought.
-When seeking reimbursement, applicants must submit such costs as line-items and provide supporting documentation for the expense.
+When seeking reimbursement, awardees must submit such costs as line-items and provide supporting documentation for the expense.
 Supporting documentation shall include time spent by each employee on project activities, total time spent by each employee during the period for which reimbursement is sought, and an hourly cost that may include employee salary, itemized payroll taxes and benefits.
 Indirect costs are not reimbursable.